duplxey/postgres-post/README.md

 > In case you've never used the `create-next-app` utility it'll automatically get installed.

-> Instead of using a component library we'll utilize [TailwindCSS](https://tailwindcss.com/).
+Ensure to enable [TailwindCSS](https://tailwindcss.com/), since we'll use it instead of a component library.

 Next, clean up the bootstrapped project by performing the following: